Ashenden – Book Review

 Mr. Harrington’s Washing

 Ashenden travels to Petrograd, attempting to prevent a communist revolution in Russia.
 His travelling companion is an American businessman called Harrington, who bores Ashenden with his talkativeness.
 In Petrograd, Ashenden introduces Harrington to an old flame, Anastasia Alexandrovna, with whom he forms an unlikely friendship.
 Despite Ashenden’s efforts, the revolution breaks out and all foreigners are in danger.
-Ashenden urges Harrington to flee, but Harrington refuses to go without his laundry… [blackout]Anastasia takes him to fetch his clothes from the laundry but Harrington is killed in a skirmish on the way back.[/blackout]
+Ashenden urges Harrington to flee, but Harrington refuses to go without his laundry… [blackout]Anastasia takes him to fetch his clothes from the laundry, but during a skirmish on the way back a stray bullet kills Harrington.[/blackout]

 Ashenden is an exaggerated autobiography.
 It’s based on Somerset Maugham’s activities for MI6 during World War One, although dramatised.